The Impact of Modeling Assumptions on the Hot Spots Convection Within a Cooled High-Pressure Turbine Stage

 Abstract

-aerodynamics of realistic HPT stages and hot-spots migration phenomena, while ensuring computational requirements that are in line with industrial design practices.
+This work demonstrates that URANS simulations with advanced turbulence closures can effectively estimate the complex aerodynamics of realistic HPT and hot-streaks migration, while ensuring computational requirements that are in line with industrial design practices.

 Refereed DesignationRefereed